p424p242/flutter_model_notifier/README.md

 ### Core Components
 - **ModelLocator**: Singleton DI for registering/retrieving notifiers.
 Supports global (persistent) and scoped (auto-dispose on unsubscribed) lifecycles.
 - **Watch**: Stateful widget that auto-subscribes to accessed notifiers during build, enabling granular rebuilds.
 Nest for optimization.
-- **ModelNotifier<T>**: Final class holding immutable state.
+- **ModelNotifier<T>**: Abstract class holding immutable state.
+Extend for specific models.
 Use getter/setter for `model`; notifies on changes.
-- **AsyncResult & Result**: Type alias and sealed class for async ops with `Ok`/`Error`.

 ### Handling Transient States and Errors
 Transient states (e.g., loading, computing) are modeled directly in the immutable model class, avoiding conditional hell like exhaustive checks or pattern matching across fragmented states.
-This keeps logic simple: Update via `copyWith` in extension methods, and the UI reacts uniformly via `Watch`.
+This keeps logic simple: Update via `copyWith` in notifier methods, and the UI reacts uniformly via `Watch`.

 ModelNotifiers require an initial state on instantiation, reducing initialization complexity.
 Avoid optionals/nulls by initializing models in `main.dart`—make async calls there if needed, then pass resolved data to the notifier.
 This ensures safe access without runtime checks.

-For errors, methods return `Result` (Ok/Error).
-Call from the UI layer to handle flexibly (e.g., toast, dialog), keeping errors separate from transient states—no mashing into one mega-model.
-This prevents spaghetti code while maintaining separation of concerns.
+For errors, handle them directly in your notifier methods using try/catch blocks and update the model state accordingly, or use standard Dart error handling patterns.

 ### Recommended File Structure
-Organize your code for clarity: Place model classes (data/state) in a `models/` folder and notifier extensions in a `notifiers/` folder.
+Organize your code for clarity: Place model classes (data/state) in a `models/` folder and notifier implementations in a `notifiers/` folder.
 Example structure:
 ```
 lib
 ├── main.dart